 Brown, and others.
-The opening speech of the camp-meeting was by G. W. Brown, the publisher of the first free-state newspaper in Kansas.
-Dr. Brown, in his opening remarks, called attention to the significant fact, that were that data (Sort 5) in 1935 was that upon that date (Sept.
-5.) in 1855, was formed the first organization of all shades of free-state men in Kansas, and from them went forth influences which in time led to the triumph of free-dom all over the world, the abolition of allowagin America Spain -the abolition of slavery in America, Spain, Portugal, Brazil, Russia and Turkey.
-So this camp-meeting of all shades of Liberals ended in a movement that, will stem the tide of ecclesiastical encroachment upon the rights of freemen, and secure the abolition of religious slavery.
-The action here, he said, will shape the action of the Congress at Cincinnati, Sept.
+The opening speech of the camp meeting was by G. W. Brown, the publisher of the first free-state newspaper in Kansas.
+Dr. Brown, in his opening remarks, called attention to the significant feet, that upon that date (Sept.
+5.) in 1859 was formed the first organization of all shades of free state men in Kansas, and from them went forth influences which in time led to the triumph of freedom all over the world, -the abolition of slavery in America, Spain, Portugal, Brazil, Russia and Turkey.
+So this camp-meeting of all shades of Liberals ended in a movement that will stem the tide of ecclesiastical encroachment upon the rights of freemen, and secure the abolition of religious slavery.
+The action here, he said, will shape the action of the Congress at Cinwill shape the action of the Congress at Cincinnati.
+Sept.
 13th and 14th.

 Rev. Mr. Gilbert, Methodist, of Topeka, prominent in the late Church encampment, having expressed a desire to be heard in our meeting, a telegram was sent him, by vote of the camp, inviting him to speak for an hour, to be followed by Prof. Denton.
-He replied that he was sick and had to prepare sermons for his congregation.
-A second telegram was sent him renewing the invitation for another day, but no reply was received thereto.
+He replied that he was sick and had to prepare replied that he was sick and had to prepare sermons for his congregation.
+A second telegram was sent, him renewing the invitation for another day, but no reply was re